mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

      zu definieren z.b. welche Werte eines Templates beim Speichern auf jeden Fall vorhanden sein müssen, ob eine gewissen Anzahl an sub-templates vorhanden sein muss; dass gewisse Dateien physisch vorhanden sind; etc.

+#### Meeting with JGrewe

+discussed Freiburg ideas:
+- should have an FAQ section in how to create templates, what are main concepts e.g. shallow vs deep trees and which are common problems in transforming metadata to odML e.g. how do I get a table properly into odML
+- with respect to the point above: get in touch with Lyuba Zehl, since she probably encountered multiple of these problems during her odML quest.
+- shorten section and property (and other attributes) when saving to file e.g. <section> -> <sec> or <osec>
+- how to deal with ids when a template is imported -> should probably get a new id when a template becomes part of a different odML file.
+- revision ids on template import -> keep the id of the template root or add revision sections/properties to a template
+- custom validations:
+  odML specific syntax, part of an odML template and will be imported when the template is imported, but will be executed whenever an odML file is saved.

+        e.g.
+        [sec:validation]
+          [sec:required]
+               [section_type#property_name]
+           [sec:range]
+               [section_type#property] [min, max]
+           [sec:checks]
+               []
+            [auto_fill]

+  things to consider here are a) how do we know all the validations? b) how do we know where the validations should be applied to - should only be applied to "their" template.
+- with respect to the point above: saving a filename with a checksum should probably be a section template with filename, checksum etc as properties and then a validation for locally available, whether the checksum has changed etc.
+- it would be nice to move the odml-ui from gtk to pyqt to be more windows compatible